Suspect in July 4 mass shooting near Chicago pleads not guilty | Law-Order

 Suspect in July 4 mass shooting near Chicago pleads not guilty

+Crimo was shackled at the waist and wore a blue jail jumpsuit and a surgical mask over his face during the brief hearing, the Chicago Sun Times reported.
+His next court date is Nov.
+1, according to online court records.

 He has been held without bail since he was arrested after the shooting at the July 4th celebration in Highland Park, Illinois, which left seven people dead and more than three dozen injured.
 If convicted on the murder charges, he would face a mandatory sentence of life in prison without the possibility of parole.
-The bloodshed was part of a recent flare-up of mass shootings in the United States, fueling a long-running debate between advocates of tighter controls over gun ownership and those who oppose any restrictions on the constitutional right of Americans to bear arms.
+The bloodshed was part of a recent flare-up of mass shootings in the United States, which has stoked a long-running debate between advocates for tighter controls over gun ownership and those who oppose any restrictions on the constitutional right of Americans to bear arms.

 A Smith & Wesson semiautomatic rifle, similar to an AR-15, was found at the scene, and a similar weapon was in a car driven by the suspect when he was arrested, according to prosecutors.